 - works with the life sciences industry and charities to benefit all

 - involves patients and the public at every step

 The NIHR supports research from bench to bedside for the benefit of patients and the economy.
 It works with patients and the public to shape the research agenda, finding new ways of preventing, identifying and treating ill health, evaluating the effectiveness and impact of new healthcare treatments, and ensures that the best possible evidence is available to inform decisions about health and social care.
-Funding comes from the Department of Health Science, Research and Evidence Directorate and its activities are managed through coordinating centres, which include NIHR Academy.
+Funding comes from the Department of Health and Social Care Science, Research, and Evidence Directorate and its activities are managed through coordinating centres, which include NIHR Academy.

 3. PRINCIPLES AND OBLIGATIONS

 The NIHR has worked with other funders including Wellcome, MRC, and Cancer Research UK, to create new guidance for UK institutions and clinical trainees in receipt of nationally competitive funding for clinical academic research training.
 A set of principles and obligations have been developed to support trainees progressing through the IAT pathway.

 This section sets out principles and obligations of all UK institutions and clinical trainees in receipt of nationally competitive funding for clinical academic research training.

 Almost all of the great advances in modern medicine have been the product of wide-ranging and collaborative expertise.
 The UK has a strong tradition of clinicians who combine treating patients with academic research.
 Positioned at the cutting edge of medicine and science, academic clinicians act as a bridge between the two, pushing forward the frontiers of medical and dental innovation.